edwardcapriolo/IronCount/README.md

 * maxWorkers: Maximum number of instances of MessageHander to run across the cluster
 * properties: A map of properties that can be used for configuration
 * active: a flag to start or pause workloads
+* classloaderUrls: if specified as list of URLs used for URL class loading

 In a serialized form a workload looks like this: